Rural Generalist Medicine

 • PGY 2 – Rural Generalist Year 2

-• Further opportunity to live in regional Victoria and rotate in larger hospitals and general practises.
+• Further opportunity to live in regional Victoria and rotate in larger hospitals and general practices.

 • PGY 3 to 5 – GP and Rural Generalist Training